roychowdhuryrohit-dev/BackgroundJobManager/README.md

 ## Future Work

  - Currently workers do not survive server restarts.
 This will require saving the state of the worker in a persistent storage or an in-memory database like Redis.
-This will be easy to implement now as the server shutdowns due to SIGINT, SIGTERM gracefully, where workers can save states and exit.
+This will be easy to implement now as the server shutdowns due to SIGINT, SIGTERM gracefully, when workers can save states and exit.
  For fault-tolerance, regular backup of state will be required, thus consuming extra resources.